yuhang2685/LeetCode-NoteBook-Python3/README.md

 One month on "Easy" questions:
 They provide us the chance for understanding and getting familiar with concepts and properties.
 They are for developing individual basic skills and tricks for the future.
 They are the start point of the journey for expanding our power.
 But we do not have to go through all of them, since many of them are not worth spending much efforts (See [Tips](#tips)).
 Therefore we start with questions for fundamental concepts and skills.
 And then make sure to cover all "Top 100 Liked Questions" and "Top 100 Interview Questions".
+We focus on coding skills.

 Then one "Medium-Hard" problem per day:
 They are essential problems closer to real daily problems.
 They are more complexed problems composed of lower level problems with new restrictions, which require us to play with a bunch of basic building blocks flexibly and logically.
 Make sure to cover all "Top 100 Liked Questions" and "Top 100 Interview Questions".
+We focus on solutions.

 ## Time Management